Skip to main content

 Web wallet welcome pageWeb wallet welcome page

-1. Next, choose how to protect your wallet — there are two options:
+1. Next, choose “Use Password” to protect your wallet:

-Password optionPassword option If you choose Create Password, you’ll see the password setup screen.
+1. Set and confirm your password.
 Ensure you use a strong and unique password to protect your wallet.
-Password setupPassword setup

 Use responsibility noticeUse responsibility notice